plotly/dash-labs/docs/03-TemplateLayoutSystem.md

 ### Component label
 When a component is added to a template using `add_component`, it may optionally be associated with a label string using the `label` argument.
 When provided, the template will wrap the provided component with a label in the component layout it produces.

-### Template `layout`
+### Template `children`
-Templates provide a `.layout(app)` method that returns a container that includes the components that were added to the template.
-This container can be assigned to `app.layout`, or combined with other components to build `app.layout`.
+Templates provide a `.children` property that returns a container that includes the components that were added to the template.
+This container is a regular Dash component that can be assigned to `app.layout`, or combined with other components to build `app.layout`.

+> Note: When using a template based on Dash Bootstrap Components, it's recommended to use `dbc.Container` as the top-level layout component, and to assign the template's children as the children of the `dbc.Container`.
+See https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout/ for more information.
+Similarly, when using a template based on Dash Design Kit, it's recommended to use `ddk.App` as the top-level layout component, and to assign the template's children as the children of the `ddk.App`.

 ## template and app.callback integration
 For convenience, `@app.callback` accepts an optional `template` argument.
 When provided, `@app.callback` will automatically add the provided input and output components to the template.
 Because of the information that `@app.callback` already has access to, it can choose reasonable defaults for each component's `role` and `label`.
 Because the components will be added to the template, it becomes possible to construct components inline in the `@app.callback` definition, rather than constructing them above and assigning them to local variables.
 With these conveniences, the example above becomes: